waithme/HNMF-NET/README.md

 ```bash
 python main.py
 ```
 Could train and test on all datasets.
-Because the size of region cache files exceed the github limit, So I uploaded all cache files in google driver: https://drive.google.com/drive/folders/1uzg3cEXMxzokM40xTG5v51wUFl8WZBtP?usp=sharing
+Because the size of region cache files exceed the github limit, So I just upload ESOL region cache as an example file.
+On top of that I also uploaded all cache files in google driver: https://drive.google.com/drive/folders/1uzg3cEXMxzokM40xTG5v51wUFl8WZBtP?usp=sharing please feel free to download them and test the model.